Net-Base Maintenance

 Fault patterns are technically mitigated

-Good support reduces not only tickets but also the number of root causes that repeatedly return.
+Good support reduces not only tickets, but also the number of root causes that keep coming back.

 Transparency